Strain-tunable metamagnetic critical endpoint in Mott insulating rare-earth titanates: Group-theory analysis

 We consider only the order parameter directions of the above irreps that preserve the translational symmetry of the $Pbnm$ structure.
 For the FM and G-type AFM orders, all three possible moment directions along the orthorhombic axes preserve the symmetry.
 Therefore, we denote their respective order parameters as ($F_a, F_b, F_c$) and ($G_a, G_b, G_c$).
 These correspond to the $m\Gamma_4^+$ and $mR_5^-$ irreps, respectively, and the subscript denotes along which orthorhombic axis the magnetic moments point.

 For A- and C-type AFM orders, because only one vector from the star {preserves the translational symmetry of $Pbnm$}, it is sufficient to work with the magnetic little groups.
-In the case of A-type AFM order, the $Pbnm$-preserving configurations consist of moments that alternate along the orthorhombic c-axis.
+In the case of A-type AFM order, the $Pbnm$-preserving configurations consist of moments that alternate along the orthorhombic $c$-axis.
 Therefore, we denote the order parameters $A_c$ and ($A_a, A_b$), associated with the $mX_1^-$ and $mX_5^-$ irreps, respectively.
-Similarly, the translational symmetry-preserving C-type AFM order parameters have wave vector on the $a$-$b$ plane, and are denoted by $C_c$ and ($C_a$, $C_b$), coming from the $mM_2^+$ and $mM_5^+$ little group irreps respectively.
-We emphasize that although we have grouped terms that correspond to the same irrep in the high-symmetry cubic $Pm\bar{3}m$ space group, all order parameters listed here are one-dimensional with respect to the lower-symmetry $Pbnm$ space group.
+Similarly, the translational symmetry-preserving C-type AFM order parameters have a wave vector on the $a$-$b$ plane and are denoted by $C_c$ and ($C_a$, $C_b$), coming from the $mM_2^+$ and $mM_5^+$ little-group irreps, respectively.
+We emphasize that, although we have grouped terms that correspond to the same irrep in the high-symmetry cubic $Pm\bar{3}m$ space group, all order parameters listed here are 1D with respect to the lower-symmetry $Pbnm$ space group.
 That is, no operation in the $Pbnm$ space group transforms $F_a$ to $F_b$, $C_a$ to $C_b$, etc.

-The symmetry allowed bilinear couplings between the FM and AFM order parameters, mediated by the octahedral rotations, are shown in Table \ref{table:symmetry-allowed}.
+The symmetry-allowed bilinear couplings between the FM and AFM order parameters, mediated by the octahedral rotations, are shown in Table \ref{table:symmetry-allowed}.
 They result in four different magnetic ground states that do not break the translational symmetry of the $Pbnm$ space group and transform as four different $\Gamma$-point irreps of $Pbnm$~\cite{Schmitz2005}.
 Table \ref{table:group62} lists these four ground states in both $Pbnm$ and $Pnma$ notations.
-While our analysis in the main text focused on the $G_{a}A_{b}F_{c}$ ground state, with a $G_{a}$-dominated phase crossing over to a $F_{c}$-dominated phase, the same conclusions would hold for other combinations of FM and AFM order parameters, as long as they are associated with the same magnetic ground state.
+While our analysis in the main text focused on the $G_{a}A_{b}F_{c}$ ground state, with a $G_{a}$-dominated phase crossing over to a $F_{c}$-dominated phase, the same conclusions would hold for other combinations of FM and AFM order parameters if they are associated with the same magnetic ground state.